-This subtle and intimate river panorama, like all handscroll paintings, is meant to be read from right to left.
-Accordingly, close inspection will lead the viewer from a pine shaded country villa with its inhabitants along twisted footpaths over footbridges to eventually focus one's attention on the serene, mist shrouded distant mountains.
-Typically, handscrolls were unrolled slowly and appreciated section-by-section by a limited audience, usually only one or two people.
+This small and intimate river panorama, like all hand scroll paintings, is meant to be read from right to left.
+Accordingly, close inspection will lead the viewer from a pine-shaded country villa on the right along twisted footpaths and open bridges to serene mist-shrouded distant mountains on the left.
+Usually such hand scrolls were unrolled slowly to be appreciated section by section by a limited audience of usually only one or two people.

-Most of the motifs, formal conventions, and the overall aesthetic of this small scroll relate to Sung dynasty landscape paintings of the twelfth and thirteenth centuries.
-Considered one of China's great contributions to world art, Northern Sung (960-1127) landscapes achieved a degree of realism by the eleventh century that evolved into a more lyrical, impressionistic depiction of nature that typified the Southern Sung (1127-1229).
-This type of illusionistic painting persisted into the fourteenth century.
+Most of the motifs, formal conventions, and overall aesthetics of this small scroll relate to Sung dynasty (960-1280) ink landscape paintings of the twelfth and thirteenth centuries.
+Considered one of China's great contributions to world art, Northern Sung (960-1127) ink landscapes achieved a degree of naturalism by the eleventh century that evolved into a more lyrical, impressionistic depiction of nature that typified the Southern Sung (1127-1229).
+This type of illusionistic painting persisted into the early fourteenth century.